 As stated above, CTOs, or chief technology officers, evaluate and determine the technological needs of an organization.
 Often, when both a CTO and CIO are present, the CTO reports directly to the CIO.
 CTOs recommend technology solutions that support the CIO’s policies and goals.
 Chief technology officers also determine overall strategies for the technology of the firm and present new ideas to the organization’s top executives.

-Additional advancement opportunities for computer systems analysts with experience and education may include a less executive role, such as IT director or IT security manager.
+Additional advancement opportunities for computer systems analysts with experience and education may include positions like IT director or IT security manager.
 IT directors and MIS directors are responsible for their organization’s information technology departments.
 They directly supervise IT employees and oversee the financial aspects of the department.
 The role of an IT security manager includes data security and overseeing an organization’s network.
 This person is also responsible for supervising investigations when there is a network security breach or violation.

-With advancement, earnings increase.
+With advancement, your earnings increase.
 According to the Bureau of Labor Statistics, the median annual wage for computer and information systems managers, such as IT directors and IT security managers, is about $151,000.
 BLS reports the lowest 10 percent earned less than $91,000, and the highest 10 percent of earners made over $208,000.
 Most of these roles require full-time employment, working at least 40 hours per week, though overtime is likely.
-When problems arise, managers are needed to work more than 40 hours per week to handle issues, meet goals, and come up with solutions.
+When problems arise, managers are needed to work more than 40 hours per week to:

 Types of Computer Systems Analysts

 A programmer analyst designs, updates, and debugs system software.
 They are responsible for creating applications tailored to an organization’s needs.
 Programmer analysts code more than any other type of computer systems analyst, so having superior coding skills is necessary.
-In addition to coding, programmer analysts work closely with business analysts and management teams to determine the needs of businesses and the applications that are needed to carry out tasks.
+Programmer analysts also work closely with business analysts and management teams to determine the needs of businesses and the applications needed to carry out tasks.

 Software quality assurance (QA) analysts